 How to Play

-In their first session they will get to use a premade character that we provide.
-They should imagine these level 1 pramdes as new heroes, trainees interested to join the Guild.
-During the game they’ll need to roll various sizes of polyhedral dice to overcome challenges.
-It’s best to have your own dice at home but you can also use online tools or apps for android or iOS.
+In their first session, players will use a character that we provide.
+They should imagine these level 2 characters as trainees interested in joining the Guild.
+During the game players will need to roll various sizes of polyhedral dice.
+It is best to have physical dice at home, which you can purchase from our online store for pickup or shipping here.